PROGRAM OVERVIEW

 We simulate the pressure.

-And we train the response.
+We train the response.

 If you're done folding under pressure, this is your gym.